 Python is single-flow:

 Python has a slower speed of execution as compared to languages such as C or Swift.
-Python, hence, doesn’t make a preferable option for the project where speed is a major concern.
+Python, hence, doesn’t make a preferable option for a project where speed is a major concern.

 Weak in mobile computing: